Agency Commissions Dashboard

 Defaults that apply to every new commission.

-The agency keeps the inverse — e.g. an 80% split means agents take 80%, agency keeps 20%.
+The agency keeps the inverse — e.g. an 80% split means advisors take 80%, agency keeps 20%.
 Per-trip overrides on the trip page beat this.

-Lock split for agents toggle — when on, agents can't see or change their split on individual trips.
+Lock split for advisors toggle — when on, advisors can't see or change their split on individual trips.
 Owners and admins can always override.

 Default supplier commission rate (optional)